whamcloud/Online-Help/docs/Introduction_1_0.md

 <a id="1.1"></a>
 ## Related Documentation

-The following documents are pertinent to Intel® Enterprise Edition for Lustre* software.
+The following documents are pertinent to Manager for Lustre* software.
 This list may not be current.
 Contact your Intel® support representative for the most current information.

-- Intel® Enterprise Edition for Lustre* Software Partner Installation Guide
+- Manager for Lustre* Software Partner Installation Guide
-- Creating a Scalable File Service for Windows Networks using Intel® EE for Lustre Software
+- Creating a Scalable File Service for Windows Networks using Manager for Lustre Software
 - Hierarchical Storage Management Configuration Guide
 - Installing Hadoop and the Hadoop Adapter for Manager for Lustre\* and the Job Scheduler Integration
-- Creating an HBase Cluster and Integrating Hive on an Intel® EE for Lustre® File System
+- Creating an HBase Cluster and Integrating Hive on an Manager for Lustre® File System
-- Upgrading a Lustre file system to Intel® Enterprise Edition for Lustre* software (Lustre only)
+- Upgrading a Lustre file system to Manager for Lustre* software (Lustre only)
 - Creating a Monitored Lustre* Storage Solution over a ZFS File System
 - Creating a High-Availability Lustre* storage Solution over a ZFS File System
 - Manager for Lustre\* Hierarchical Storage Management Framework White Paper